KwonCheulJin/leetcode/0026-remove-duplicates-from-sorted-array/README.en.md

 <pre>
 <strong>Input:</strong> nums = [0,0,1,1,1,2,2,3,3,4]
 <strong>Output:</strong> 5, nums = [0,1,2,3,4,_,_,_,_,_]
-<strong>Explanation:</strong> Your function should return k = 5, with the first five elements of nums being 0, 1, 2, 3, and 4 respectively.
+<strong>Explanation:</strong> The function should return k = 5, where the first five elements of nums are 0, 1, 2, 3, and 4 respectively.
-It does not matter what you leave beyond the returned k (hence they are underscores).
+The values after k do not matter, and are therefore represented with underscores.
 </pre>

 <p>&nbsp;</p>